Alaina Morgan

 Biography

-Alaina Morgan is Assistant Professor in the Department of History at USC.
+Alaina Morgan is an Associate Professor in the Department of History at USC.
 Trained as a historian of the African Diaspora, Professor Morgan’s research focuses on the historic utility of religion, in particular Islam, in racial liberation and anti-colonial movements of the mid- to late-twentieth century Atlantic world.
 As part of a body of work of intellectual, political, and religious history, Professor Morgan research teases out the connections between religious identity and racial formation, intellectual discourse and grassroots activism, and local and global politics.

 • Research Keywords